h0nzZik/fsl.cs.illinois.edu/other-pages/open-problems.md

-Besides my PhD thesis above, here are a few papers that might be useful to better understand circular coinduction and how we dealt with circularity and its automation before the Circularity rule in reachability logic and K: &lt;pub = id='goriac-lucanu-rosu-2010-icfem'/&gt; &lt;pub = id='lucanu-rosu-2009-icfem'/&gt; &lt;pub id='rosu-lucanu-2009-calco'/&gt; &lt;pub id='lucanu-rosu-2007-calco'/&gt; Migrating all the examples in the old [Circ](Circ "wikilink") prover to K is a good indication that, at least at the practical/automation level, the current approach captures the old one.
+Besides my PhD thesis above, here are a few papers that might be useful to better understand circular coinduction and how we dealt with circularity and its automation before the Circularity rule in reachability logic and K:
+{% include paper-link.html id='goriac-lucanu-rosu-2010-icfem' %}
+{% include paper-link.html id='lucanu-rosu-2009-icfem' %}
+{% include paper-link.html id='rosu-lucanu-2009-calco' %}
+{% include paper-link.html id='lucanu-rosu-2007-calco' %}.
+Migrating all the examples in the old
+[Circ](Circ "wikilink") prover to K is a good indication that, at least at the practical/automation level, the current approach captures the old one.

+Here are two papers that discuss complexity results for behavioral equivalence, and also touch the topic of productivity:
+{% include paper-link.html id='endrullis-hendriks-bakhshi-rosu-2014-jfp' %}
+{% include paper-link.html id='rosu-2006-icfp' %}.
-Here are two papers that discuss complexity results for behavioral equivalence, and also touch the topic of productivity: &lt;pub id='endrullis-hendriks-bakhshi-rosu-2014-jfp'/&gt; &lt;pub id='rosu-2006-icfp'/&gt; Similar results should be generalizable to the level of matching/reachability logic and, as I said above, doing so may reveal new results and definitely a deeper understanding.
-Here is a paper where we generalized the notion of productivity from streams to arbitrary behavioral theories: &lt;pub id='rosu-lucanu-2014-futatsugi'/&gt; So in case we find a smooth generalization of such general behavioral rewrite systems, then we can also handle productivity as we know it for streams.
+Similar results should be generalizable to the level of matching/reachability logic and, as I said above, doing so may reveal new results and definitely a deeper understanding.
+Here is a paper where we generalized the notion of productivity from streams to arbitrary behavioral theories:
+{% include paper-link.html id='rosu-lucanu-2014-futatsugi' %}.
+So in case we find a smooth
+generalization of such general behavioral rewrite systems, then we can also handle productivity as we know it for streams.

-Finally, here are some papers taking a different general view at behavioral equivalence: &lt;pub id='popescu-rosu-2005-calco'/&gt;
+Finally, here are some papers taking a different general view at behavioral equivalence:
-&lt;pub id='rosu-2004-jtcs'/&gt; &lt;pub id='rosu-2003-cmcs'/&gt;
+%{ include paper-link.html id='popescu-rosu-2005-calco' %}
+%{ include paper-link.html id='rosu-2004-jtcs' %}
+%{ include paper-link.html id='rosu-2003-cmcs' %}.
 Understanding them could be useful for cracking this problem.

 &lt;br/&gt;